How to Write a Great Resume and Cover Letter

 Your cover letter should be one page, highly customized to each position you’re applying for.
 It answers two questions: why are you the right fit for the position?
 And how will you add value to the organization?

 While it’s important to have a strong résumé and cover letter, it’s also important to remember that the number one job search strategy is networking.
-You don’t want to simply to reactive, applying blindly to job postings.
+You don’t want to simply be reactive, applying blindly to job postings.
 You want to conduct a series of informational meetings so that you build a network of people you can reach out to when it comes time to start your job search.

 Any Extension student can attend first-come, first-served 15-minute call-ins (via phone or Skype) with Linda See Career Services for more information.